Permafrost/TundraTN/README.md

     messages from a partner that do not need to be saved or processed.

     This service is intended to be invoked by clients via HTTP or FTP.

+* #### tundra.tn:log

+  Logs a message in the Trading Networks activity log, prefixed with the host name on which the log was created for better diagnostics.

+  * Inputs:
+    * `$bizdoc` is an optional Trading Networks document against which to log the message.

+    * `$type` is an optional choice of MESSAGE, WARNING, or ERROR, which describes the type of message being logged.
+Defaults to MESSAGE.

+    * `$class` is an optional message class or category.

+    * `$summary` is an optional short title or summary of the message being logged.
+If not specified, defaults to be the same as `$message`.

+    * `$message` is an optional message to be logged.
+If not specified, defaults to an empty string.

 * #### tundra.tn:receive